 - Cut back dead plant matter.
 If it was diseased I put it in the trash, otherwise I compost it.
 Actually, I like to compost in place by chopping the organic matter into smaller pieces that will feed the soil and break down easily.
 Leaving the roots intact feeds the soil life as they decompose.
-See my article Building the Right Compost Bin to take advantage of the free organic material you have available to you.
+See my article Building a Compost Bin (5 Ways) to take advantage of the free organic material you have available to you.

 - Weed garden beds.

 - Add soil amendments to inactive gardens with a digging fork.
 If you have compost soil or composted manure, now is the time to add it.